danakim1004au-prog/azure-water-quality-pipeline/README.md

 # AquaSentry — Multi-Aquifer Groundwater Monitoring & Forecasting

-**Monitors groundwater bores across three management areas of the Adelaide region — the Northern Adelaide Plains, the Barossa and the McLaren Vale coast forecasts supply pressure a month ahead, and surfaces critical anomalies the moment they appear.** An end-to-end Azure pipeline that turns public environmental data into decisions on a live Power BI dashboard.
+**Monitors groundwater bores across three management areas of the Adelaide region, the Northern Adelaide Plains, the Barossa and the McLaren Vale coast forecasts supply pressure a month ahead, and surfaces critical anomalies the moment they appear.** An end-to-end Azure pipeline that turns public environmental data into decisions on a live Power BI dashboard.